-HomeArticles > An inside look into arts and culture in Canberra
+HomeArticles > An inside look into arts, culture and storytelling in Canberra

-An inside look into arts and culture in Canberra
+An inside look into arts, culture and storytelling in Canberra

-In a city packed with cultural institutions and exhibitions, some the largest of their kind in the world, you’d be forgiven (kind of) for forgetting the smaller guys.
+In a city packed with cultural attractions and exhibitions, some the largest of their kind in the world, you’d be forgiven (kind of) for forgetting the smaller guys.
 But you’d be missing out.
-From a laundry-sized gallery set in a flourishing suburban garden to glassblowing workshops, and tours of significant Ngunnawal sites by Traditional Custodians, culture comes in all shapes and sizes in this city.
+From a laundry-sized gallery set in a flourishing suburban garden to glassblowing workshops, and tours of significant Ngunnawal sites by Traditional Custodians, culture in Canberra comes in all shapes and sizes.

 Canberra.
 There's more than they're telling us.